xenobiolab/xenomorph/README.md

 This public repository is maintained by the XenoBiology Research Group at the University of Washington, Department of Chemical Engineering.

 ## Sample nanopore sequences with XNA basepairs
 This toolkit was created to work with a series of non-standard nucleotides that can form the basis of an expanded genetic alphabet (up to 12 letters).
-In addition to the standard base pairs (A:T, G:C), the XNA models described in this work allow for single xenonucleotide detection of specific forms of B:S, P:Z, X:K, and J:V. Sample nanopore XNA sequences with each of these base pairs encoded can be downloaded from the Sequence Reads Archive (SRA Bioproject: PRJNA932328).
+In addition to the standard base pairs (A:T, G:C), the XNA models described in this work allow for single xenonucleotide detection of specific forms of B:S, P:Z, X:K, and J:V. A sample multi-FAST5 file of raw nanopore read data containing PZ insertion can be found in /example_reads/PZ_sample_reads.fast5.
+Reference file containing all possible sequences in this file, including no-PZ insertion ("Gap") is found in example_reads/PZ_esample_reference.fa.
+Nanopore XNA sequences used in generation of this work containing BSPZXKJV insertions can be downloaded from the Sequence Reads Archive (SRA Bioproject: PRJNA932328).
 More information can be found with the associate publication.

 ## Dependencies
 Xenomorph requires ONT tools (ont-fast5-api, tombo, guppy), minimap2 (mappy), and various python packages.
 A full list of dependencies can be found in the xenomorph-env.yml document.
 To use conda for installing dependencies, simply load xenomorph-env.yml into a new environment.
 Xenomorph was built and tested on Ubuntu 18.04 and 20.04.